eastrd/certifications/AWS Certified Solutions Architect Associate.md

 -------------
 #### S3

-###### Intro
+###### Basics

-- "Simple Storage Service".
+- S3 stands for "Simple Storage Service".
-- Provides secure, durable, scalable object storage.
+- Secure, Durable, Scalable object storage.
-- The data is spread across multiple devices & facilities.
 - Upload files: 0B - 5TB.
 Unlimited storage, price is calculated by space occupied...
-- Files are stored in Buckets (Like a folder in the cloud).
-However, each Bucket's name must be unique globally (universal namespace).
+- Buckets have a universal name space.
-- Bucket url: e.g. https://s3-eu-west-1.amazonaws.com/eastrd
+- Bucket url rules: e.g. https://s3-eu-west-1.amazonaws.com/eastrd
 - When you upload a file to S3, you will receive a HTTP 200 if upload is successful.
+- Optional encryptions: Client side / Server side:
+   - Amazon S3 Managed Keys (SSE-S3).
+   - KMS (SSE-KMS).
+   - Customer Provided Keys (SSE-C).
+- Control access to buckets using bucket ACL / Policies.
+- By default, all buckets are **private** and all objects stored inside them are **private**.

 ###### Data Consistency Model
 - **Read after Write consistency** for PUTS of new objects.